Our

 crew in the heavily modified Jaguar XJS.
 A real treat Full Story and Pictures

-Rally of the Borders - 2 October Twenty
+Borders - 2 October Twenty

-three crews in a wide range of classics started the second running
+three crews in a wide range of classics started the second

-of Rally of the Borders on Sunday 2nd October from the New
+of Rally of the Borders on Sunday 2nd October

 Lanark World Heritage Village.
 The sun cut through the early morning